-Inevitably, with many corporations now pledging to become carbon neutral, net zero or even 'carbon negative', some sections of society will question the credibility of company strategies which claim to be sustainability led.
+To become carbon neutral, net zero or even 'carbon negative', some sections of society will question the credibility of company strategies which claim to be sustainability led.

 Climate action is a critical issue affecting ecosystems, economies, and all forms of life.
 Naturally, your stakeholders, associates, and the general public care deeply about the issue and will not react favorably to efforts that overpromise and underdeliver.
 The way organizations utilize carbon neutrality strategies within its marketing is particularly sensitive.